-Arkansas Tech University University of Quebec Student Exchange

-Tech offers students majoring or minoring in French the opportunity to improve their knowledge of the French language and to immerse themselves in the culture of French Canada through an exchange program with the University of Quebec.
+Arkansas Tech University University of Quebec Student Exchange Tech offers students majoring or minoring in French the opportunity to improve their knowledge of the French language and to immerse themselves in the culture of French Canada through an exchange program with the University of Quebec.
 According to the exchange, Tech students may spend one semester or one full year at one of the campuses of the University of Quebec.
 While in Quebec, they will live either with a French-speaking family or in the university residence.
-Costs include Tech tuition fees (students are exempted from the Quebec fees) as well as transportation and living expenses.
-More information about the program may be obtained from the Department of Foreign Languages and International Studies, Dean Hall 116 (phone 479-964-0807).
+Costs include Tech tuition and fees (students are exempted from the Quebec fees) as well as transportation and living expenses.
+More information about the program may be obtained from the International & Multicultural Student Service Office, Doc Bryan Student Services Center, Office 163 (phone 479-964-0832) or the Department of Foreign Languages and International Studies, Dean Hall 116 (phone 479-964-0807).

-Arkansas Tech University University of Salamanca Student Exchange

-Students who wish to learn more about Spanish language and culture may wish to study at the University of Salamanca in Salamanca, Spain.
+Arkansas Tech University University of Salamanca Student Exchange Students who wish to learn more about Spanish language and culture may wish to study at the University of Salamanca in Salamanca, Spain.
 Students who pursue this program must demonstrate a superior level of Spanish usage and must have a good academic standing.
 Exchange opportunities are available for a semester (including summer) or more of study.
 More information may be obtained from the Office of International and Multicultural Student Services, Doc Bryan Student Services Center, Office 163 (phone 479-964-0832) or the Department of Foreign Languages and International Studies, Dean Hall 116 (phone 479-964-0807).